+The undersigned grantee acknowledges receipt of a copy of the Plan, represents tha he or she is familiar with the terms and provisions thereof, and hereby accepts this Award subject to all of the terms and provisions hereof and thereof.
+GRANTEE [NAME]

-The undersigned grantee acknowledges receipt of a copy of the Plan, represents that he or she is familiar with the terms and provisions thereof, and hereby accepts this Award subject to all of the terms and provisions hereof and thereof.
+The undersigned grantee acknowledges receipt of a copy of the Plan, represents tha he or she is familiar with the terms and provisions thereof, and hereby accepts this Award subject to all of the terms and provisions hereof and thereof.
 GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+GRANTEE

+[NAME]

+[NAME]

 [NAME]